zackgould/ToDoListApp/README.md

-My To Do List App Strictly Using HTML and C#
+My To Do List App Using HTML, C#, jQuery, and JSON.